Donkey Kong 3

-is a platform shooter video game developed and published by Nintendo.
-It is the third installment in the Donkey Kong series and it was released for arcades worldwide in 1983 and the Family Computer in 1984, then later released in North America for the Nintendo Entertainment System in 1986.
-The gameplay departs from previous Donkey Kong games, being primarily a shooter game, and starring an exterminator named Stanley instead of Mario.
+is a 1983 shoot 'em up video game developed and published by Nintendo for arcades.
+It is the third installment in the Donkey Kong series, following 1982's Donkey Kong Jr. It was ported to the Family Computer in 1984, then in North America for the Nintendo Entertainment System in 1986.
+The gameplay departs from previous Donkey Kong games, and it stars an exterminator named Stanley instead of Mario.
+The game was a modest financial success in Japan, but its commercial failure in the United States rendered the Donkey Kong series inactive until the release of Donkey Kong (1994) and Donkey Kong Country.

 It was re-released on the Wii Virtual Console in North America on July 14, 2008, and in Europe on January 9, 2009.
-It was re-released on Nintendo Switch through Nintendo Switch Online.
+It was re-released on Nintendo Switch through the Nintendo Classics service.

 Gameplay

 Donkey Kong hangs from vines at the center of the screen, and the player-controlled Stanley the exterminator runs and jumps on platforms beneath him.
 Stanley can fire bug spray at both Donkey Kong and insects flying around the levels.
 A level is completed by continually using his sprayer on Donkey Kong, forcing him to the top of the screen, or by killing all of the bugs.
 A Super Sprayer can on the vines falls down when Donkey Kong is sprayed past it.
 The Super Sprayer only lasts for a limited amount of time, but it pushes Donkey Kong upward at a much faster rate, making it easier to complete the level.
 It only spawns at the start of each life.

-The insects consist of Buzzbees, queen Beespies (which shatter into deadly pieces when destroyed), Creepy inchworms, Attacker bees, Kabutomushi beetles, and Butterflies.
+The insects consist of Buzzbees, queen Beespies (which shatter into deadly pieces when destroyed), inchworms, attacker bees, Kabutomushi beetles, and butterflies.
 Some of the flying insects attempt to pick up the flowers at the bottom of the screen and carry them away.
 Lost flowers decrease the bonus at the end of the round.

 There are three levels which repeat in a fixed sequence.
 An extra life is given at 50,000 points, and then the game goes to "survival of the fittest" mode thereafter.

 Plot

-Stanley is a bugman.
-Donkey Kong has taken refuge in his greenhouse and it is now up to Stanley to stop the ape from stirring up any more insects that will soon destroy his flowers.
-Stanley saves the flowers by spraying bug spray on Donkey Kong.
+Donkey Kong has begun rampaging in Stanley's greenhouse garden and it's up to him to stop the ape from stirring up any more insects that will soon destroy his flowers.
+Stanley saves the flowers by spraying bug spray on Donkey Kong and exterminating all of the attacking bees.